1.5 Amdahl's Law and Gustafson's Law

 Section titled “Weak Scaling (Gustafson’s Law)”This is the relevant metric for problems where the amount of work can be expanded to take advantage of more computational resources.
 The goal is to increase the problem’s scale or fidelity (throughput) while keeping the execution time constant.
 This applies to scientific simulations, high-resolution computer graphics rendering, and large-scale data analysis 5.

-The historical context of this debate reflects a broader evolution in the goals of computing itself.
+The historical context of this debate reflects an evolution in computing goals.
 Amdahl’s Law, from 1967, emerged from a mainframe-centric era focused on accelerating existing, well-defined business and computational tasks.
-Gustafson’s Law, from 1988, was born from the world of national laboratory supercomputing, where the availability of more processing power did not just mean getting old answers faster; it meant being able to ask fundamentally new and bigger scientific questions—to analyze data “more carefully and fully” 6.
-The shift from an Amdahl-centric to a Gustafson-centric view of performance mirrors the evolution of high-performance computing from a tool for accelerating calculations to an indispensable instrument for scientific discovery and large-scale data exploration.
+Gustafson’s Law, from 1988, originated from national laboratory supercomputing, where the availability of more processing power did not just mean obtaining results faster, but also addressing new and larger-scale scientific problems—to analyze data “more carefully and fully” 6.
+The shift from an Amdahl-centric to a Gustafson-centric view of performance mirrors the evolution of high-performance computing from a tool for accelerating calculations to a tool for scientific discovery and large-scale data exploration.

 Direct comparison of Amdahl’s Law (fixed problem size) and Gustafson’s Law (fixed execution time) showing how speedup varies with the parallel fraction of the workload.
 Image by Timothy Prickett Morgan via The Next Platform